J. G. BALLARD - MISCELLANEOUS MEDIA

 This issue of Ambit also contained Ballard's story Zodiac 2000.

-ZERO SYNTHESIS: New Worlds, #213, Summer 1978
+PROJECT FOR A NEW NOVEL: New Worlds, #213, Summer 1978

-During the 1950s, Ballard put together a series of collages that incorporated themes and names that were later to resurface in the stories that formed The Atrocity Exhibition.
+During the 1950s, Ballard put together a series of textual collages that incorporated themes and names that were later to resurface in the stories that formed The Atrocity Exhibition.
 These collages were eventually published in New Worlds #213, one of a small number of large format issues of the magazine that were issued in the late 1970s.
 Though a scarce issue, the occasional copy is seen on Abebooks or eBay.

-New Worlds, #213 One of the collages from New Worlds #213
+One of the collages from New Worlds #213

 THE INVISIBLE YEARS: Ambit, #78, Spring 1979